-- 5 minute read

 - Drops containing pornographic or sexually explicit content

 - Drops containing profanity or inflammatory content

 - Drops containing politically radicalized content, or those encouraging illegal activities

 - Drops that violate guidelines for copy and creative, as described below

 - Drops that lack a responsible distribution plan

-Petitions should always be created using accurate contact information for the issuer, in cases where further communication may be required.
-If the petition is created on behalf of a large brand, it should be done via a brand account.
+Drops should always be created using accurate contact information for the issuer, in cases where further communication may be required.
+If the drop is created on behalf of a large brand, it should be done via a brand account.